Honours in American Studies

 - The Idea of the South (English – Dr. Sarah Gleeson-White)

-The U.S. South is frequently conceived as the Problem South, a regional aberration, defined by its "exceptional" experiences of military defeat and occupation, and economic backwardness and a brutal slave legacy.
-Although once charged with being the "Sahara of the Bozarts," the South has in fact produced some of the most significant cultural texts of the last hundred years.
-In this unit, we will investigate the idea of the South in a range of literary (and visual) texts from the 1920s onwards, by examining its most compelling tropes – such as the southern belle, poor whites, the plantation – in order to contemplate, among other things, the region’s fundamental importance to conceptions of the nation itself, and the value – or otherwise – of thinking "regionally."
-In 2013 this unit will focus on the work of William Faulkner.
+The American South is frequently conceived as the Problem South, defined by its experiences of military defeat and occupation, economic backwardness and a brutal slave legacy.
+In this unit, we will investigate the idea of the South in a range of literary and visual texts by examining its most compelling tropes - the southern belle, poor whites, the plantation - to contemplate the region's fundamental importance to conceptions of the nation itself and the value of thinking regionally.

 You are required to complete an 18-20,000-word thesis on a topic of your choice, supervised by a member of the American Studies Program.

 Staff can only supervise a limited number of Honours students each year, so you should make contact with potential supervisors as soon as possible